Iran to download plane black box after missile blamed for crash

 Ukrainian President Volodymyr Zelenskiy said he could not rule out a missile strike but this had not been confirmed.
 Kiev has said its investigators wanted to search the crash site for any debris of a Russian-made missile used by Iran.

-The Ukraine International Airlines flight to Kiev from Tehran crashed on Wednesday, when Iran was on alert for a U.S. military response hours after firing missiles at U.S. targets in Iraq. tmsnrt.rs/36Fn26m
+The Ukraine International Airlines flight to Kiev from Tehran crashed on Wednesday, when Iran was on alert for a U.S. military response hours after firing missiles at U.S. targets in Iraq. tmsnrt.rs/39MLwwx

 “We prefer to download the black boxes in Iran.
 But if we see that we can’t do that because the boxes are damaged, then we will seek help,” Ali Abedzadeh, head of Iran’s Civil Aviation Organisation, told a news conference in Tehran.